who pays which closing costs

 In some instances however, the buyer and seller split specific costs.
 Each purchasing contract varies, because everything in real estate is negotiable.
 You can even negotiate who pays which closing costs, the buyer or seller.

-Make sure you understand exactly what you’re financially responsible for prior to signing the contract of sale.
+That’s why it’s essential to make sure you understand exactly what you’re financially responsible for prior to signing the contract of sale.
 At the settlement table, you’ll sign a ALTA Settlement Statement, designed by the American Land Title Association.
 Also known as a closing statement or closing document, it breaks down all closing costs for both the buyer and seller.
 Try to get a copy of the settlement statement the day before closing, so you can review it for errors.

 Buyer Closing Costs